-Smith enters the 2013 season with 143 victories to join Dix as the only Green Terror softball coaches to join the century club.
+Smith enters the 2018 season with a 272-247-1 record to join Dix as the only Green Terror softball coaches to join the century club.

 Riding the right arm of CC Pitcher of the Year Caroline Brehm, Smith’s Green Terror squad entered the NCAA tournament as the eighth seed in the Newport News Regional and made a magical run through the bracket.
 After dropping its first game to top-ranked Emory, the Green Terror recorded a 10th-inning walkoff win over Messiah, a 14-inning marathon victory over Ferrum, and a two-out, two-strike, bottom-of-the-seventh walkoff grand slam over Salisbury before falling to host and second-seeded Christopher Newport.
 Brehm threw every pitch of the regional to end her rookie season with a program- and conference-record 377 strikeouts.

-Smith matched Dix’s best season ever with 30 wins and will enter the 2013 season as a full-time department employee for the first time.
-Smith now also oversees the College’s athletics facilities.
+Smith matched Dix’s best season ever with 30 wins in 2012 before being added as a full-time staff member for the first time, charged with also overseeing the College’s athletics facilities.
 The mentor has always taken pride in a first-class softball facility and will now extend that passion to the entire department in his new position.

 Prior to his arrival at McDaniel, Smith coached softball in various capacities since 1998, including coaching at South Western High School in Hanover from 2000-03.
 Smith has been involved in the Junior Olympic-Amateur Softball Association (ASA) travel softball programs in York County, Pa.
 He also coached the 23-and-under York County College All-Star team, which played against competition that included the Greek Olympic Team.

 The 1986 graduate of Pfeiffer University in Misenheimer, N.C., was an all-conference baseball player and played a season in the minor leagues.